apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 Maven Central (MC) repository is special in this respect, as Maven will always try to get things from here, as your build, plugins, plugin dependencies, extension, etc. will most often come from here.
 While you CAN filter MC, filtering MC is most often a bad idea (filtering, as in "limiting what can come from it").
-On other hand, MC itself offers helps to prevent request leakage to it (publishes available prefixes).
+On other hand, MC itself offers help to prevent request leakage to it (see "prefixes" filter).

 So, **most often** limiting "what can be fetched" from MC is a bad idea, it **can be done** but in very, very cautious way, as otherwise you risk your build.
-RRF does not distinguish the "context" of an artifact, it merely filters them out by {artifact, remoteRepository) pair, and by limiting MC you can easily get into state where you break your build (as plugin depends on filtered artifact).
+RRF does not distinguish the "context" of an artifact, it merely filters them out by (artifact, remoteRepository) pair, and by limiting MC you can easily get into state where you break your build (as plugin depends on filtered artifact).

 ## RRF